uyuni-project/uyuni-rfc/accepted/00000-full-stack-type-safety.md

 The general workflow for using this approach would be to add a step to the backend build process which generates a type declaration file as shown above.
 There are existing tools which provide this functionality, I've considered evaluating them out of scope for the time being.
 The generated file can be added to the frontend project scope and the type definitions can be used accordingly where needed.
 This change can be adopted gradually over time.

 An alternative option would be to try to automatically annotate requests.
-It's unclear whether this is realistically implementable, but I've included it for pink dreams and completeness sake.
+It's unclear whether this is realistically implementable, but I've included it for pink dreams' and completeness sake.

 This relies on a [suggested Typescript feature](https://github.com/microsoft/TypeScript/issues/41160) that's not approved and might not be approved.
-In addition to the Typescript limitation, it would also be necessary to find a way to map request URLs to corresponding types which might not be technically feasible.
+In addition to the Typescript limitation, it would also be necessary to find a way to map request URLs to corresponding types which might not be technically realistic.

 ```ts
 // Types generated similar to the above option